Vortex breakdown in a hydro turbine draft tube swirling jet: Introduction

 The phenomenon manifests itself in laminar flows as a first sign of unsteadiness as well as in compressible supersonic flows \citep{zhang2009topological}.
 It takes the form of an axisymmetric steady recirculation bubble, a helical or double-helical structure \citep{faler1977disrupted} or a conical sheet \citep{billant1998experimental} among others.
 Different forms of the vortex breakdown have been reported for analytical swirling jet profiles like Batchelor vortex \citep{delbende1998absolute}, Grabowski vortex \citep{ruith2003three,gallaire2006spiral,vyazmina2009bifurcation} or vortex velocity profiles fitted directly to the experimental data \citep{gallaire2003mode}.
 The great variety of flows in which the breakdown occurs and forms that it can take, have motivated many interpretations of the phenomenon.

-The axisymmetric form of the vortex breakdown is generally believed not to result from an instability but rather to reflect an evolution of the baseflow as a control parameter, such as the swirl intensity $S$ or the Reynolds number $Re$ (defined later in the text), is varied.
+The axisymmetric form of the vortex breakdown can originate in a base flow evolution as a control parameter, such as the swirl intensity $S$ or the Reynolds number $Re$ (defined later in the text), is varied.
 It has been shown numerically \citep{tsitverblit1993vortex} that following a branch of steady solutions leads to the formation of first one and then multiple recirculation regions without any axisymmetric bifurcation.
-This is analogous to the formation of a recirculation region in the flow around a circular cylinder \citep{chen1995bifurcation}, where the formation of a recirculation region is not a bifurcation but simply a smooth evolution of the baseflow.
-In that flow, the first true bifurcation, that leads to the well-known von Kármán vortex street, which breaks the reflection symmetry, is a supercritical Hopf type at $Re\approx40$ depending on the specific configuration (in the present work, the terms sub-/supercritical refer to the existence of nonlinear solution branches around the bifurcation point, and not to the wave speed of disturbances superimposed on the baseflow, as in some early studies of vortex breakdown).
+This is analogous to the formation of a recirculation region in the flow around a circular cylinder \citep{chen1995bifurcation}, where the formation of a recirculation region is not a bifurcation but simply a smooth evolution of the base flow.
+In that flow, the first true bifurcation, that leads to the well-known von Kármán vortex street, which breaks the reflection symmetry, is a supercritical Hopf type at $Re\approx40$ depending on the specific configuration (in the present work, the terms sub-/supercritical refer to the existence of nonlinear solution branches around the bifurcation point, and not to the wave speed of disturbances superimposed on the base flow, as in some early studies of vortex breakdown).